bbaryn/products_frontend_fakturujto_interview_task/README.md

 Steps needed to run apliaction:

 1. Run `npm install`
-2. Run `npm run start`

-Steps needed to run  with docker (replace your-tag with your own tag):
-1. Run `docker build --tag 'default_tag' .`
+2. Run `docker build --tag 'default_tag' .` (replace it with your name)
-2. Run `docker run -dp 8080:8080 --name 'default_tag' 'default_tag':latest`
+3. Check if docker image name in `docker-compose.yml` is the same as 'default-tag' (replace it with your name)
+4. Run `docker-compose up`